American Airlines

 Comments

-The Boeing 767-200 plane is used by AA on Premium domestic routes, such as SFO-JFK, offering three full classes of service.
+The Boeing 767-200 plane is often used by American Airlines on Premium domestic routes and offers three full classes of service.

 First Class on this plane is probably as good as domestic First Class gets, rivaling United Airlines' P.S.
 First Class.
 Lots of room, gourmet meals and top-notch service makes this the favorite First Class of many domestic travelers.